FlxPeters/servicebox/README.md

 - storage system
 - external software as a service tool

+A service has a status to indicate its operational status and some fields for information related with the service.
+The model of services is based on the [runbook dialog sheet](https://github.com/SkeltonThatcher/run-book-template) and aims to give you a brief overview on how a service is designed and operated.

 ### Service relations

 Most of these services cannot act as a standalone service and have dependencies to other services to fullfil their job.
 These dependencies are described with service relations.
 A relation has a type like "is related" or "depends on" and a description to define the context of the relation.